Ask The Groomer: 10 Most Helpful Dog Grooming Questions Answered

 Ideally, your dog needs to be groomed every day.
 You must include basic cleaning habits in your dog’s daily routine.

-Every morning, especially for furry dogs, check for any boogers that may get collected around the eyelids.
+Every morning, especially for furry dogs, check for any boogers that may have collected around the eyelids.
 Clean it up with a soft cloth dipped in saline or rose water.
 Do not use cotton or tissue for wiping purposes as they tend to get disintegrated when in contact with a moist surface.
-This can be harmful if entered into the eye.
-You can use special cotton pads or facial tissues that do fall apart.
+This can be harmful if these chunks enter the eye.
+You can use special cotton pads or facial tissues that don’t break apart.

 Besides, you must check his coat and paws for any debris every time you return from a walk.
 Clipping the nails from time to time, brushing the coat, bathing every 7-10 days, etc. are healthy sanitation practices.